Frequently Asked Questions About the National Source Tracking System

 Yes, any transfer of a nationally tracked source from one license to another license is reportable to the NSTS.
 This includes a nationally tracked source that is transferred by an entity to another license issued to the same entity.
 For example, if a company has both an NRC license and a State issued license and transfers a nationally tracked source from its NRC license to its State license to conduct licensed activities in the State, the transfer is a reportable transaction to the NSTS.
 Q&A, "Whom do I contact with questions on reporting to NSTS?", provides additional guidance when a source is used in a different jurisdiction under a reciprocity agreement.

 Are short term transfers required to be reported to the NSTS system?

 Occasionally a nationally tracked source may be transferred to another licensee for a short period of time (one day or less) such as a source returned to a manufacturer or service provider for maintenance.
-These short term transfers do require reporting to the NSTS, because this involves a transfer from one license to another (see Q&A, "Who is responsible for providing the information to the NSTS?").
+These short term transfers do require reporting to the NSTS, because this involves a transfer from one license to another.
+If the transaction involves temporary jobsites, reporting to the NSTS may not be required (see Q&A, "Are licensees required to report transfers to temporary jobsites?").